Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Learning Loco-Manipulation Skills

 \subsubsection{Combining Pure RL and IL}

-The combination of IL and pure RL without demonstration data has led to effective sim-to-real transfer.
+The combination of IL and pure RL without demonstration data has led to effective sim-to-real transfers.
 A two-stage teacher-student paradigm is widely adopted~\cite{humanoid_parkour_learning, transformer_digit_RL, wu2024learn}.
 In these works, a teacher policy is first trained from simulated privileged observation using pure RL.
 Then, a student policy clones the behavior of the teacher, achieving a similar performance using only partial observations.
 The trained student policy is readily deployable on hardware with onboard observations.
 Another two-stage paradigm~\cite{IFM_quad} reverses the order of the two policies.
-It uses IL first to pre-train an imitation policy from expert data.
-Then, an RL policy fine-tunes the imitation policy for further improvement.
-This RL allows achieving performance beyond the IL expert and adapting to different environments or tasks~\cite{Smith2023LearningAA}.
+It first uses IL to pre-train an imitation policy from expert data and then uses an RL policy to fine-tune the imitation policy, achieving performance beyond the IL expert and adapting to different environments or tasks~\cite{Smith2023LearningAA}.